haye8277/haye8277.github.io/readme.md

-This is my WIP site.
+#This is my WIP site.

 Check out the Blog for recent info.

-To do:

-Analytics
+## **To do**:

 SSL https
+Add more design to site, possibly change Jekyll layout.
+Fill in projects
+Fill in Homepage.

 FILE TO BE UPDATED AS TASKS OCCUR

-Jacob Hayes
+*Created by*:Jacob Hayes